-While pooling the data over two sites, Bartlett (Snedecor and Cochran, 1989) test indicated heterogeneity in error variances.
-Appropriate transformation was applied, and data were tested for the presence of $G \times E$ interaction.
-Upon detection of significant $G \times E$ interaction, data from each site were analyzed individually, and significance of genotypes and their relative ranks were obtained.
+While pooling the data over two sites, Bartlett (Snedecor and Cochran, 1983) test indicated heterogeneity in error variances.
+Appropriate transformation was applied and data was tested for presence of G×E interaction.
+Upon detection of significant G×E interaction, data from each site was analyzed individually and significance of genotypes and their relative ranks were obtained.
 Spearman's rank correlation coefficient was calculated to have an idea of difference in genotype ranking over sites.
 Cluster analysis using Ward's incremental sum of squares method was employed to group the genotypes over sites for HTI.
-All statistical analyses were carried out using Genstat, Release 10.1 (Payne, 2002).
+All statistical analyses were carried out using Genstat, Release 10.1 (Payne 2002).